 Electives 18 units

-The courses are classified into three areas: (1) Literature, (2) Language and (3) Culture.
-Students have to take at least one course in each area, and choose one area as the selected field in which they write the Project Report and take two more courses (the Project Report included).
+The courses are classified into three areas, namely: (1) Literature, (2) Language and (3) Culture.
+Students are required to take at least ONE elective course in each area and choose ONE area as concentration.
+They are required to take ONE MORE elective course in the concentrated area, in which they write their Project Report in final semester.
+The total number of elective courses required for graduation is 6.
 It must be noted that only a certain number of courses would be offered in a year.

 In order to provide flexibility for MA students, some of the 4000-level BA CHI courses are being double-listed as 7000-level courses so that MA students can select these courses to fulfill programme requirements.
 MA students taking these courses are required to submit a substantial written essay in order to fulfill part of the requirements of a 7000-level course in lieu of participating in the final examination designed for undergraduate students.

 The medium of instruction is mainly Chinese (some in Putonghua and some in Cantonese as indicated in the registration period).

 Four scholarships of HK$42,000 each are awarded annually to students who have outstanding academic performance (whose cumulative GPAs are no less than 3.67).
 The amount of a scholarship is pegged at half of the total programme tuition fee and would be adjusted accordingly.